-When I think of stew, I think of warm comfort food.
+When I think of stew, I think of warm comfort food, just like with this Irish Stew.
 It is just one of those meals that is perfect to have at this time of year!

 The recipe I have for you today is an Irish version that is served over mashed potatoes.
 This was loved by all the family and will be making a regular appearance at our dinner table now.

 This stew for me is similar to a shepherds pie, just inverted.
 This does need some time to simmer, but is so worth it for those tender pieces of beef.
 You could even do this in a slow cooker if you must, but I love it prepared on the stove top.